Click an image to enlarge

 In December, 2011, Jessica skippered the youngest crew ever to compete in the iconic Sydney to Hobart yacht race, finishing second in their category.

 In January 2012, Jessica was announced in the Australia Day Honours list, receiving an OAM (Order of Australia Medal) for services to sailing and being a role model for the youth of Australia.

 These days as well as studying and her role with the United Nations World Food Programme (WFP), Jessica hopes to continue to inspire our youth, other adventurers and everyone with a dream in their heart.

-Jessica will also be a consultant on the film TRUE SPIRIT, once that commences production in 2015.
+Jessica will also be a consultant on the film TRUE SPIRIT, once that commences production.